Q. How long does a personal injury case take to get to court?

-A personal injury accident case in New York typically takes anywhere from 4 months to as much as 5 years!
+A. A personal injury accident case in New York typically takes anywhere from 4 months to as much as 5 years!
 The quickest we ever settled a case is 7 weeks (for the entire insurance policy) but this is not common.
+See, below, why a personal injury case takes so long.

 - 1 How Long Did the Longest Lawsuit in the US Take?